 Photo-ionisation cross-sections, either computed \citep{Cunto1993, Badnell2005} or measured \citep{Shafique2022}, are typically on a very detailed frequency grid, since $\sigma_{ij}$ has a very complex dependence on energy owing to strong resonances in the cross-sections \citep{Nahar1997, Bautista2017}.
 Some of which are so insignificant to the statistical equilibrium that they can be omitted entirely.

-A rather coarse frequency discretisation of spectral line is usually enough to obtain a reasonable estimate of the radiative rates.
-Weak spectral lines with low $\log (gf)$ are more likely to be insignificant, but this cannot be guaranteed in advance, and it must be validated by repeated calculation with and without them. \cite{Bergemann2019} employ 13 frequency points per line in the rate integrals, which was sufficient to obtain reliable level populations of Mn. \cite{Gallagher2020} use only 9 frequency points per line, arguing that a refined frequency resolution did not affect their diagnostic Ba II lines. \cite{Lind2017} use less than 5 frequency points per line on average to make calculations of their Fe NLTE model feasible in 3D.
+A rather coarse frequency discretisation of a spectral line is usually enough to obtain a reasonable estimate of the radiative rates.
+Weak spectral lines with low $\log (gf)$ are more likely to be insignificant, but this cannot be guaranteed in advance, and it must be validated by repeated calculation with and without them.
+In what follows we list the choices of the number of points per radiative transition.
+But, we note that the total number of frequency points is a product of the latter with the number of lines.
+For large atoms like Fe and Mn with their large number of radiative b-b transitions, e.g. $3000$ for Fe \citep{Lind2017} versus $1681$ for Mn \citep{Bergemann2019}, the total number of frequency points far exceeds 10$^4$. \citet{Bergemann2019} employ 13 frequency points per line in the rate integrals, which was sufficient to obtain reliable level populations of Mn. \cite{Gallagher2020} use only 9 frequency points per line, arguing that a refined frequency resolution did not affect their diagnostic Ba II lines. \cite{Lind2017} use less than 5 frequency points per line on average to make calculations of their Fe NLTE model feasible in 3D.
 Employing the same Fe NLTE model, \cite{Asplund2021}, use roughly 10 frequency points per line.
 The references above dealt with FGK-type stars, where velocity gradients are small enough that convective broadening only has a minor impact on $\lambda_{\rm min}$ and $\lambda_{\rm max}$ chosen for each line.